The Elementary Exchange program offers Grade 8 students the opportunity to participate in:

 Go abroad from February to April, Host from end of August to November

-Students complete the application process with the required approval of their school (elementary students require approvals from both the elementary school they attend and the high school they will be attending), fees and Vulnerable Sector Checks and submit to the ISE office by November.
+Students complete the application process with the required approval of their school (elementary students require approvals from both the elementary school they attend and the high school they will be attending), fees and Vulnerable Sector Checks and submit to the ISE office by mid-October.
 Successful applicants are matched with a student of similar age and interests.
-Students receive information about a proposed partner and submit acceptances by mid-late November.
+Students receive information about a proposed partner and submit acceptances by mid-November.

 November to January